-Fridays:
+Fridays

-In class on Friday, the topic of the writing assignment is introduced during class, along with prompts such as pictures, videos, and texts to build background knowledge and vocabulary.
-Students work in groups in class and at home on these pre-writing activities.
+• In class on Friday, the topic of the writing assignment is introduced during class, along with prompts such as pictures, videos, and texts to build background knowledge and vocabulary.

-Mondays:
+Mondays

-Before class on Monday (over the weekend), students will have met once with their group members for the 1st Conference to discuss the assignment and complete pre-writing tasks, i.e. comment on prompts and collaborate on creating a list of relevant vocabulary.
-There will be a rubric attached to this meeting to evaluate each group member's level of participation, preparedness, and collaboration.

-In class on Monday, the instructor will establish which grammar items are important for a specific writing assignment and these will be reviewed in class.
+- Before class on Monday (over the weekend), students will have met once with their group members for the 1st Zoom Conference to discuss the assignment and complete pre-writing tasks, i.e. comment on prompts and collaborate on creating a list of relevant vocabulary.
+There will be a rubric attached to this meeting to evaluate each group member's level of participation, preparedness, and collaboration. - In class on Monday, the instructor will establish which grammar items are important for a specific writing assignment and these will be reviewed in class.
 Students are required to practice and apply this grammar correctly in their compositions.

-Wednesdays:
+Wednesdays

-Before class on Wednesday, each group member uploads a draft of the writing assignment into the group's homepage by Tuesday, 11:00p.m.
-The instructor will view the submissions before class time.

-In class on Wednesday, the most commonly made mistakes will be discussed and systematically reviewed.

-After class on Wednesday, group members will meet the second time in the Group Conference Room for the peer review.
+- Before class on Wednesday, each group member uploads a draft of the writing assignment into the group's homepage by Tuesday, 11:00p.m.
+The instructor will view the submissions before class time. - In class on Wednesday, the most commonly made mistakes will be discussed and systematically reviewed. - After class on Wednesday, group members will meet the second time in the Group Conference Room for the peer review.
 Ideally, before meeting, each member has already read the compositions of the others.
 During the Conference, each member now comments on the compositions of the others.
 This is done orally, not in writing.
-There will be a rubric attached to the peer review meeting evaluating each group member's contribution in regard to content and meaning of the text, as well as organization, appropriate vocabulary, and application of specific grammar.

-Based on the input from the group, each individual student submits his/her final version of the composition as a word document in the assignment page for individual feedback and grading.
+There will be a rubric attached to the peer review meeting evaluating each group member's contribution in regard to content and meaning of the text, as well as organization, appropriate vocabulary, and application of specific grammar. - Based on the input from the group, each individual student submits his/her final version of the composition as a word document in the assignment page for individual feedback and grading.
 The final version is due on Thursday at 11:59 pm.
-The grading of each assignment is based on a scale that reflects both the importance of meaningful content, organization, grammatical accuracy, and appropriate vocabulary.
+The grading of each assignment is based on a scale that reflects both the importance of meaningful content, organization, grammatical accuracy, and appropriate vocabulary. - In class on Friday, the new topic will be introduced.
+Also, vocabulary quizzes are generally on Fridays.